 LeuvLeuven Chansonnier / Chansonnier de Philippe de Savoie

 To the five "central chansonniers" of the French courtly songs repertoire of the second half of the 15th c., known since the 19th c., once labelled "Burgundian" and then "from the Loire Valley", was added another one since the public discovery of the Leuven chansonnier in 2015.
 The question of their provenance and precise dating is still much discussed.
-A complete discussion of their decoration from an art historical viewpoint is still needed.
+A new complete analysis of their decoration from an art historical viewpoint is still needed.
+The only available discussion of this matter is still a ten-page section of Paula Higgins' 1987 dissertation which argues for the Loire Valley provenance and connects some features of Niv's decoration to Jean Fouquet (Higgins 1987, p.
+285-296, 'The Art Historical Evidence').

 Musicologists interested in contributing are invited to contact the responsible of the project, David Fiala.